FlorianDietz/comgra/README.md

 comgra.my_recorder.add_note(...)
 # Call this whenever you start a new training step you want to record:
 comgra.my_recorder.start_next_recording(...)
 # Call this whenever you start the forward pass of an iteration.
-In multi-iteration experiments, call it once per iteration:
+# In multi-iteration experiments, call it once per iteration:
-comgra.my_recorder.start_forward_pass(...)
+comgra.my_recorder.start_iteration(...)
-# Register any tensors you care about:
+# Register any tensors you may want to investigate:
 comgra.my_recorder.register_tensor(...)
 # Call these whenever you apply losses and propagate gradients:
 comgra.my_recorder.start_backward_pass()